 2D images as the new tool for cancer prevention

 30 November 2014 Ciência Viva – Agência Nacional para a Cultura Científica e Tecnológica

 Portuguese researchers have developed a new method, which uses images of a protein in cells to quantify its distribution (how much protein there is, and where it is in the cell) for that population of cells.
-The discovery by researchers João Sanches, Raquel Seruca and colleagues has important medical implications because the cellular location of a protein is directly linked to its function, as proved when the new algorithm identified mutations that had the potential to lead to hereditary diffuse gastric cancer (HDGC).
-This result is particularly important because HDGC is asymptomatic and, at the moment, its early detection is not reliable, what means that the disease has extremely high mortality.
+The discovery by researchers João Sanches, Raquel Seruca, and colleagues has important medical implications because the cellular location of a protein is directly linked to its function, as proved when the new algorithm identified mutations that had the potential to lead to hereditary diffuse gastric cancer (HDGC).
+This result is particularly important because HDGC is asymptomatic and, at the moment, its early detection is not reliable, which means that the disease has an extremely high mortality.
 The new algorithm with its ability to identify patients at high risk, hopefully, will change that.

-The study, out in the European Journal of Human Genetics, is a collaboration between João Sanches from the Institute for Systems and Robotics and Department of Bioengineering from the Instituto Superior Técnico at the Technical University of Lisbon that developed the algorithm, and the group of Raquel Seruca from the Department of Cancer Genetics of IPATIMUP – Institute of Molecular Pathology and Immunology at the University of Porto that works in cancer.
+The study, out in the European Journal of Human Genetics, is a collaboration between João Sanches from the Institute for Systems and Robotics and the Department of Bioengineering from the Instituto Superior Técnico at the Technical University of Lisbon that developed the algorithm, and the group of Raquel Seruca from the Department of Cancer Genetics of IPATIMUP – Institute of Molecular Pathology and Immunology at the University of Porto that works in cancer.